Creation of an inflationary universe out of a black hole

+Figure 3 depicts $\Delta S$ and $B_{\text{tunnel}}$ as functions of $\epsilon$. $\Delta S$ is proportional to $\epsilon^{-4}$ since the de Sitter horizon area, which is proportional to $H^{-2} \propto \epsilon^{-4}$, becomes dominant compared to the black hole horizon areas for $\epsilon \ll 10^{16}$ GeV.
+As is seen here, we always find $\Delta S \gg B_{\text{tunnel}} \gg 1$.
+This means that even though the tunneling rate from one microscopic state to another is exponentially suppressed so that the semiclassical approximation is valid, due to the largeness of the number of microscopic degrees of freedom after the transition, the tunneling as a whole is unsuppressed and wormhole creation may take place with the relevant time scale $t \sim 1/T_H \sim 1/m$, once a bubble is thermally excited around an evaporating black hole with the proper conditions we discussed above.
+Similar enhancement of transition rate due to the large entropy in the final state has been observed by Mathur in a different problem \cite{Mathur:2008kg}.

 Then we can sketch the following scenario of cosmic evolution.
 Typical astrophysical black holes with mass $\sim 10M_{\odot}$ will evaporate in $\sim 10^{67}$ years from now.
-As its mass falls below the critical value $M_c$, a false vacuum bubble is spontaneously nucleated with the radius (\ref{radius}).
-It is unstable in Lorentzian spacetime and so the bubble would start expanding with the probability 1/2, and then a wormhole-like configuration is realized.
-The space on the other side of the throat starts inflation to create an exponentially large domain causally disconnected from our patch of the universe.
+As its mass falls below a critical value so that the Hawking temperature become high enough for a false vacuum bubble to spontaneously nucleate around the black hole according to the process described by Moss \cite{Moss:1984zf}.
+Then the bubble wall will experience quantum tunneling rather efficiently to create a wormhole-like configuration with a de Sitter horizon, beyond which the false vacuum region is extended to infinity.
+Thus the space on the other side of the throat will inflate which is causally disconnected from our patch of the universe.
 If inflation is appropriately terminated followed by reheating, another big bang universe will result there.
 For this purpose the old inflation model \cite{Sato:1980yn,Guth:1980zm} with thin wall bubble nucleation does not work, but we may make use of the results of open inflation models there \cite{Sasaki:1993ha,Yamamoto:1995sw,Bucher:1994gb} which can also realize an effectively flat universe.
-Throughout these processes, the outer geometry remain Schwarzschild space with the mass parameter $M_+$, so those who live there do not realize a black hole in their universe has created a child universe.
-The above result may also suggest that our Universe may have been created from a black hole in a previous generation in the cosmos.